-This guide is designed to help you start your first cite checking assignment, and is also intended to be a reference that you can return to at anytime for assistance with typical cite checking questions.
+This guide is designed to help you start your first cite checking assignment, and it is also intended to be a reference that you can return to at anytime for assistance with typical cite checking questions.
 Please come to the reference desk if you have questions about individual citations.
 We are happy to help.

 The remainder of this guide will provide details to help you with the following steps in the cite checking process: